The Group of Disjoint 2-Spheres in 4-Space: Injectivity of the Kirk invariant: Proof of Theorem

 Considering the situation at the start of Step~2, it is clear that an additional pair of self-intersection pairs $p_0',q_0'$ and $p_1',q_1'$, to the pair $p_0,q_0$ and $p_1,q_1$ in Figure~\ref{fig:double-push-down-1-solid-picture}, admits nested pairs of Whitney disks $V_0'$ and $V_1'$ parallel to $V_0$ and $V_1$, as shown in Figure~\ref{fig:double-push-down-1B-picture}.
 It is also clear that such nested Whitney disks exist for any number of such additional self-intersection pairs.

 In order to continue with Step~2 we need to find an appropriate $Q'$ and $B'$ for $r_0'= V_0'\pitchfork f$ and $s_1'=V_1\pitchfork f$.
 The quadrilateral Whitney disk $Q'$ sits between $V_0'$ and $V_1'$, the same as $Q$ sits between $V_0$ and $V_1$, but a little work is required to find an appropriate generalized accessory disk $B'$ for $r_0'$: The problem is that forming $B'$ from a parallel copy of $A_i^-$ will yield intersections between $\partial B'$ and both $\partial V_0$ and $\partial V_1$, which are transverse (in $f$) to $\partial A_i^-$.
-This problem is solved by first pushing $\partial B'$ off of $\partial V_0$ and $\partial V_1$, which creates interior intersections between $B'$ and $f$, and then using a parallel copy of the Whitney disk $U$ to get the interior of $B'$ disjoint from $f$, as shown in Figure~\ref{fig:B-prime} (recall from Lemma~\ref{lem:p0-q1-w-and-accessory-disks} that $U$ is framed and embedded, with interior disjoint from $f$).
-This Whitney move does not change the primary multiplicity of $B'$ by Observation~\ref{subsec:observation}.
+This problem is solved by first pushing $\partial B'$ off of $\partial V_0$ and $\partial V_1$ as shown in Figure~\ref{fig:B-prime}, which creates interior intersections between $B'$ and $f$, and then using a parallel copy of the Whitney disk $U$ to get the interior of $B'$ disjoint from $f$, (recall from Lemma~\ref{lem:p0-q1-w-and-accessory-disks} that $U$ is framed and embedded, with interior disjoint from $f$).
+This Whitney move does not change the primary multiplicity of $B'$.
 Now $r_0'$ and $s_1'$ admit framed embedded $B'$ and $Q'$ disjoint from $B$ and $Q$, and the subsequent steps 3 through 6 can be carried out as before.

 Although Figure~\ref{fig:B-prime} only illustrates the case $n_i=2$, the $n_i>2$ cases are similar: If there was another pair of Whitney disks $V''_0, V''_1$ to the right of $V'_0, V'_1$ in Figure~\ref{fig:B-prime}, then another generalized accessory disk $B''$ could be constructed by extending a parallel of $B'$, pushing $\partial B''$ off of $\partial V'_0$ and $\partial V'_1$, and then using a parallel of $U'$ to get the interior of $B''$ disjoint from $f$.
 (The existence of $Q''$ between $V''_0$ and $V''_1$ is clear.)
 Repeating this process as needed yields disjointly embedded framed generalized accessory and Whitney disks for any $n_i$, and the rest of the steps can be carried out as before.